clone206/dsd2dxd/README.md

     -r, --ratio
         Decimation ratio.
 8, 16, 32, or 64 (to 1) (default: 8.
 64 only available with double rate DSD, Chebyshev filter)
     -i, --inrate
         Input DSD data rate.
 1 (dsd64) or 2 (dsd128) (default: 1.
-2 only available with Decimation ratio of 16, 32, oe 64)
+2 only available with Decimation ratio of 16, 32, or 64)
     -o --output
         Output type.
-S (stdout), or W (wave) (default: S. Note that W outputs to "outfile.wav" in current directory)
+S (stdout), or W (wave) (default: S. Note that W  only supports 32 bit float, and outputs to "outfile.wav" in current directory)
 ```

 ## Modified original info.txt